 A professional staff member must notify his/her supervisor before the start of the work day if the individual will be unable to report to work due to injury or illness (or must provide notification according to established departmental procedures).
 Medical certification will generally not be required for short-term illnesses or injuries.
 However, the College reserves the right to require an employee to submit a health care provider's statement verifying the employee cannot perform his/her job due to a medical condition.

 A professional staff member who is unable to report to work because he/she must care for an ill family member must notify his/her supervisor before the start of the work day (or provide notification according to established departmental procedures).

 2. Notify Human Resources as Applicable

 If a member of the professional staff is likely to be absent from work 4 or more days, or is hospitalized, the employee must notify Human Resources on, or before, the first day absent (the staff member must also notify his/her supervisor).
 If a professional staff member needs to care for an ill family member and will be absent for 4 or more days, Human Resources must be notified by the staff member.
-Under these circumstances, the staff member may qualify for Family & Medical Leave.
+Under these circumstances, the staff member may qualify for Family and Medical Leave.

 3. Submit a Health Certification Form as Applicable

-Professional staff who may qualify for Family & Medical Leave must submit the proper Certification of Physician or Health Care Practitioner Form form to Human Resources .
+Professional staff who may qualify for Family and Medical Leave must submit the proper Certification of Physician or Health Care Practitioner Form form to Human Resources .
 The College reserves the right to require a health care provider's statement verifying the need for the professional staff member to be away from work.
 Human Resources will let a staff member know if a Health Certification is required.